User Guide

 -

-and displays its students in the Classes tab.
+class 1selects the class withCLASS_INDEXof1and displays its students in the Classes tab.

 Delete a class: deleteclass